These DIY Santa sacks are sure to THRILL your children year after year! They are fun and easy to make yourself with this full Santa sack tutorial.

 If you’d like a video overview of this project, click below.

-You can watch the video below to see exactly how to upload the images in Design Space and how to size them before you cut them.
-The font I used for my girls’ names is one I had installed on my computer (it’s called Pottery Barn–I have no idea where I got it), but you can use any font you like!
+1) You can access this project in Cricut Design Space by clicking HERE.
+To customize it all you will have to do is fill in your child's name!
+Just click the image below the get the files emailed to you within minutes.
+The font I used for my girls' names is one I had installed on my computer (it's called Pottery Barn–I have no idea where I got it), but you can use any font you like!

 3) Use your Cricut EasyPress or iron to iron on the largest part of your design first.
 The pillowcases I used were a poly/cotton blend, so I set my temperature to 285 degrees and applied heat for 15 seconds.
 Those settings worked perfectly.
 After the vinyl has cooled completely, gently peel off the plastic.

-Now, I have to tell you that I had previously given up on iron-on projects.
-I ruined way too many shirts and wasted far too much material to keep trying.
-But when I learned that household irons (which is what I had been using) have incredibly uneven heat distribution, I began to understand why my iron-on results had been so varied.
-I was super intrigued by the Cricut EasyPress because of the larger surface area (9″x9″) and the evenly heated plate, but I’ll admit I was skeptical because of my terrible results in the past.
+I was super intrigued by the Cricut EasyPress because of the larger surface area (9″x9″) and the evenly heated plate, but I'll admit I was skeptical because of my terrible results in the past.
 But it has NOT let me down once.
 And I love the built-in count-down timer that beeps when it ends.
-It’s pretty idiot proof, which is exactly what I need ;) And I also love that it’s compact.
-I just don’t have the room (or desire) for a bulky heat press machine.
+It's pretty idiot-proof, which is exactly what I need ;) And I also love that it's compact.
+I just don't have the room (or desire) for a bulky heat press machine.

 4) Next, iron on your child’s name.
 Finally, iron on the reindeers.